All parents want to help their child get the most from their time at school and we are committed to supporting you to ensure that happens.

 This will be forwarded to the school to help staff understand your child’s progress to date and to enable your child to continue their learning in the EYFS according to your child’s needs.

-Read more about the EYFS on the Foundation Years website.
+Read more about the EYFS in the guide for parents below, provided by Foundation Years.

 2 Choosing a school